manwar/python-guide/amazon-web-services.md

 Go to `AWS S3 Console` on the web and check if you have the bucket with the name as above.

+Let's try delete the bucket as below:

+    $ aws s3 rb s3://manwar-bucket-20240118-1
+    remove_bucket: manwar-bucket-20240118-1

+Go the console and referesh the page, there shouldn't be any bucket there.

+To continue with rest of `CLI` commands we would need a bucket, so let's create the bucket again.

+    $ aws s3 mb s3://manwar-bucket-20240118-1
+    make_bucket: manwar-bucket-20240118-1

+Refresh the console page and you should have a bucket now.